KittyGiraudel/site/_posts/2017-06-20-100-tweets-on-accessibility.md

 27. Don’t autoplay videos, seriously.
 If you do, mute them.
 Videos auto-playing with sound go from annoying to damaging.

-28. “CSS only” solutions—while clever—usually overlook the accessibility aspect of a feature, making them sub-optimal.
+28. “CSS only” solutions — while clever — usually overlook the accessibility aspect of a feature, making them sub-optimal.

 29. Parallax scrolling and heavy animations can cause nausea or sickness.
 Go easy on them or make it possible to disable them.